QCUncertainty/sigma/paper/paper.md

 auto truncated  = sigma::trunc({1.2, 0.1}) //  1.0+/-0.0
 ```
 Sigma also has a limited degree of compatibility with the Eigen library [@Eigen],
-allowing for a least basic matrix operations involving uncertain values.
+allowing for at least basic matrix operations involving uncertain values.
 Additional operations are possible, though not currently ensured.

 # Acknowledgements